napalm-automation/napalm-automation.github.io/_posts/2017/2017-11-26-hackathon-2017-summary.md

 In addition there were many bugfixes and minor enhancements so big kudos to all those contributors that keep squashing bugs making automation more stable and reliable to everybody.

 In summary, it was a lot of fun and lots of things happened.
 It's also interesting to see new and interesting projects being built on top of napalm.

-For that reason I'd like to proclaim [e-napalm](https://github.com/afourmy/e-napalm) as the winner of the hackathon.
-It's been hard because there has been really good contributions that will make a difference for everybody but I am hoping ``e-napalm`` will help bootstrapping automation to people that might still be afraid of python.
+Winner: We'd like to thank all the contributors for helping out and for participating but as we announced previously we actually have a prize for one of them and we'd like you to help us decide who to give it to.
+So, please, head to this [github issue](https://github.com/napalm-automation/hackathon-2017/issues/18) and help us deciding.
+Next week's Monday we will close the polls and announce the winner.

+Thank you all again and happy automation!